-Secondary DNS Address: Enter the Secondary DNS IP address used here.
+Host Name: Enter the host name used here.
+You may also need to provide a Host Name.
+If you do not here.
 This field is normally optional.
 Only one DNS address is required for a functional Internet connection, but using a second DNS address provides more stability.